sai19872000/German_traffic_sign-classifier-tensorflow/README.md

 These results prove that the this model architecture does a great job in classifying traffic signs.
 Since my model architecture is fixed I used grid search (of hyperparmeters) for each of the data processing step.
 For example I did a grid seach(hyper parameters) of RGB images then I converted the images to grayscale and performed the grid search again to check for model performance.
 I then created additional data to balance the training set and did the grid search again to check for improvement.
 Finally I changed the model architecture and performed the grid search (hyperparameters) and saw great improvement in the validation accurary.
 Adding the dropout layers (80%) imporved the test accuracy from 0.92 to 0.93 % also helped not to overfit the training dataset.
 The model architecture never over fitted or under fitted the data as the testing and validation accuries were always close together.
 The pooling layers in the network helps the model not to overfit the training data.

-More careful image processing and network tweeking will result in validation accuracies upto 99% but I guess for this project I have proved the point and answered all the questions so I stoped at this point.
+More careful image processing and network tweeking will result in validation accuracies upto 99%

 ###Test a Model on New Images